Zamkova Hora (Kyiv)

 According to some researchers, Zamkova Hora also has a mystical prehistory, supposedly being one of the lysi hory ("bald mountains") - the sites of the witch gatherings.
 Geographically, it is really "bald" (lacking trees) from several sides.

 In the 18th century a cemetery was established on the hill (now abandoned).

 It is now a small landscape park in Podil Raion still containing interesting grave monuments.
 Zamkova Hora is also one of two hills that border the Andriyivskyy Descent.

 Reclaiming the mystical essence of the hill, local satanist groups have conducted their ceremonies there since late 1980s.
 Small ritual structures were covertly built on site.
+Castle Hill has a unique fauna.
+The old trees provide hiding places for rare species of bats and attract a large number of birds, including owls (gray and eared).
+Fruit trees attract the Syrian woodpecker and the rare gray woodpecker.
+On the territory of the mountain, there are also Marmots.
+Common copperhead, common white-toothed, hedgehogs, and a nimble lizard are common.
+The insect world of the tract is also diverse.